ibm-cloud-docs/Cloudant/offerings/gdpr.md

 {: #is-our-ibm-cloudant-database-encrypted-}

 All clusters have an encrypted file system (encryption at rest) using Linux Unified Key Setup (LUKS).
-Data in the database is visible to our operations and support teams (see below).
+Data in the database is visible to our operations and support teams (see the following paragraph).

 For sensitive data, that you determine must remain invisible to {{site.data.keyword.cloudant_short_notm}}, you must encrypt or otherwise protect (pseudonymise) your data before sending it to us.
 You must avoid